arocha7/ansible/roles/kea/README.md

 Dependencies
 ------------

-The following products are installed before KEA instalaltion:
+The following products are installed by the playbook before KEA instalaltion:

 * [GCC](https://gcc.gnu.org/) - because default version of GCC in CentOS 7 (4.8.5) is not supported.
 Actual GCC version in Ubuntu 18.04 is 7.5.0 and that is ok since minimum version for KEA is 4.9.0.
 As of March 2020, this playbook deploys the latest tarball version 9.3.0